naofireblade/homebridge-neato/README.md

 Add the following information to your config file.
 Change the values for name, email and password.

-The parameter **refresh** is optional (default off) and adjusts in what interval changes in the robot state will be pushed to homekit (e.g. when starting the robot with the neato app).
+The parameter **refresh** is optional (default off) and adjusts in what interval changes in the robot state will be pushed to homekit.
 The minimum refresh time is 60 seconds.
+You need this only when you set up rules based on the robot state and start him outside of homekit (e.g. with the Neato app).

 ```json
 "accessories": [